millisecond/ccc/README.md

-## Crawlcoin File Compression
+## Crawlcoin Compression

 Please see the [documentation](https://github.com/Crawlcoin/documentation) for details on Crawlcoin generally.

 ### Overview

-We control both the client and server and timing/size of compression in many cases.
-This control allows us to define custom dictionaries which can radically lower the size of storage and trasmission which are our largest costs.
+A wrapper around Brotli compression with custom dictionaries.
+Controlling both client and server we can create domain-specific dictionaries that offer much higher compression ratios than a standard approach.

 Each dictionary is static for that version and accessible by a constant URL scheme: